cron-eu/docker-layoutbuilder/README.md

 node-sass Docker Image
 ===

-Docker Image based on `node:alpine` with node-sass support.
+Docker Image based on `node:strech-slim` with node-sass support.
 Additionally this image also includes:

 * fontcustom